Singriwala: History

 Also, as this village is on the outskirts of Hoshiarpur City and Chandigarh Road Bypass pass from this village.

-During the period of 1950 to 1996, Singriwala was famous for the Talliyan (ਟੱਲੀਆਂ).
-The generation from this period, even they are residing in Canada, USA and other foreign countries but they still remembers the sharp and beautiful sound of Talliyan (ਟੱਲੀਆਂ).
+From 1950 to 1996, Singriwala was famous for the Talliyan (ਟੱਲੀਆਂ).
+The generation from this period, even they are residing in Canada, USA and other foreign countries still remembers the sharp and beautiful sound of Talliyan (ਟੱਲੀਆਂ).

+Freedom fighters from Singriwala have also contributed to the independence of India.
+Names include Harbaksh Singh Dhami S/O Hajara Singh and his brother Rattan Singh Dhami S/O Hajara Singh.

+Charn Pushpinder Singh Dhami well known as Sanwal Dhami who himself is grandson of freedom fighter is a famous personality from the village.
+He is known for his contributions to the documented videos and written records of the partition of India in 1947.